deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 - `servicesRegistry(registry: FalconModuleRegistryProps): void` - through this method you are able to register all dependencies which are used by module, to learn how to bind new or rebind existing one, learn more in [Services registry](#services-registry) section.
 To learn why you need this, see [Dependency Injection](#dependency-injection).

-- `gqlResolvers(): GqlResolversMap` - through this method you are able to define all GraphQL resolvers, to lear how to define new or override existing one [GraphQL resolvers](#graphql-resolvers-map) section.
+- `gqlResolvers(): GqlResolversMap` - through this method you are able to define all GraphQL resolvers, to learn how to define new or override existing one [GraphQL resolvers](#graphql-resolvers-map) section.

 - `mergeGqlResolvers(resolversMapA, resolversMapB): GqlResolversMap` - `protected` method which allows you to merge two GraphQL resolvers object maps into one.